The Ultimate Guide to Zermatt

 Winter in Zermatt

 At an altitude of around 3,883 metres, Zermatt is home to the highest ski area in Switzerland, with 360 km of pistes across three varies ski areas: the Sunnegga-Rothorn, Gornergrat-Stockhorn, Schwarzee & Matterhorn Glacier Paradise.
 It is also possible to cross over the Italian border into the Breuil-Cervinia ski area.
 The easiest pistes are located on Gornergrat which is reached by an efficient cog railway from the centre of the village or the Riffelberg Express gondola from Furi.
 Whilst there are some beginner areas, Zermatt is best suited to intermediates and expert skiers who can make the most of the long scenic runs and off-piste opportunities.
+For more information take a look at our in-depth guide to skiing in Zermatt.

 However, it is not just keen skiers and snowboarders who frequent Zermatt with their presence.
 There are plenty of activities to occupy the non-skier too, from winter hiking and snowshoeing to ice skating and paragliding.
 Many of the mountain restaurants are accessible on foot so you can meet up with your group for a long lunch after working up an appetite.